10 Free & Cheap Things to Do in Wanaka

-The vibrant fields of lavendar make another awesome free photo opprtunity in Wanaka.
-Walk through the lavender fields, interact with the farm animals, play a game in their gardens and treat yourself to a lavendar ice cream.
+The vibrant fields of lavender make another awesome free photo opportunity in Wanaka.
+Walk through the lavender fields, interact with the farm animals, play a game in their gardens and treat yourself to a lavender ice cream.
 That’s an afternoon well-spent (and inexpensive) in Wanaka!

 Location: 36 Morris Road

 It’s disc golf with a lake and mountain view.
 What more could you want?
 Hire a disc golf disc from one of the outdoor stores in town (usually about NZ$5) and hit the 18-net course in Lismore Park.

 Location: Lismore Park between Lismore Street and Plantation Road.